nikiwit/CustomRAG/README.md

 * **Memory Issues (RAM):** If `app.py` crashes, especially during embedding or when answering questions, your system might be running out of RAM.
 Close other resource-heavy applications.
 If issues persist, consider using a smaller LLM via Ollama (e.g., `phi3:medium`, `llama3:8b`).
 Remember to `ollama pull` the new model name and update the `LLM_MODEL_NAME` variable in `app.py`.

 * **Dependencies:** Ensure all Python packages from `requirements.txt` are installed in your *active* virtual environment.
 If you get `ImportError` (e.g., "ModuleNotFoundError"), double-check that your virtual environment is activated (you should see `(venv)` or similar in your prompt) and try running `pip install -r requirements.txt` again.

+* **Using GPU Acceleration:** The system will automatically detect and use:
+  * CUDA for NVIDIA GPUs
+  * MPS for Apple Silicon Macs

+  No additional configuration is needed as this is handled by the `VectorStoreManager.get_embedding_device()` method.